 It is your right to deposit your money into your own account.
 However, the structure of the account does not convert the funds to a non-marital asset.
 Your income and her income are considered marital property regardless of how the account is set up.
 Similar to a vehicle purchased during the...Read more »

 If it is your wife's cell phone and your wife's vehicle, then the answer would be yes it would be fraudulent as you would not have the authority to interfere with her contract with her cell phone provider or transfer legal title in her vehicle.
-If there is a court order requiring you to pay these...Read more »
+If there is a court order requiring you to...Read more »

 If you have joint legal custody then you would already have the legal authority to schedule an appointment for your son.
 If you do not have this authority, then you would need to file a motion to modify to request the court review the situation.
 Perhaps you could simply ask the Mother to go to...Read more »

 If you do not have legal custody then you will not be able to put your son in rehabilitation.
 You could file a motion to modify custody and seek legal custody.
 Or you could ask the Children's Division to step in and do an investigation.
 However, there could be consequences once the juvenile...Read more »

 My parents have been divorced a long time ago.
 My mother has a legally binding agreement that states she will receive a percentage of my father's retirement funds.
 He has not paid her anything since child support(2003), she's been scared of him because of the physical abuse from him in...
 Read more »